Rakia

-Rakia, rakija, rakiya, or rachiu (/ˈrɑːkiə, ˈræ-, rəˈkiːə/), is the collective term for fruit spirits or fruit brandy popular in the Balkans.
+Rakia, rakija, rakiya, rachiu or rikea (/ˈrɑːkiə, ˈræ-, rəˈkiːə/), is the collective term for fruit spirits or fruit brandy popular in Southeastern Europe.
 The alcohol content of rakia is normally 40% ABV, but home-produced rakia can be stronger (typically 50–80%).

 Overview

 Rakia is produced from fermented and distilled fruits, typically plums and grapes, but also apricots, pears, cherries or raspberries.
 Other fruits less commonly used are peaches, apples, figs, blackberries, and quince.

 Common flavours are šljivovica and țuică, produced from plums, kaysieva/kajsija, produced from apricots, or grozdova/lozova in Bulgaria, raki rrushi in Albania, lozovača/komovica in Croatia, North Macedonia, Montenegro, Serbia, Bosnia and Herzegovina all produced from grapes.

 Plum and grape rakia are sometimes mixed with other ingredients, such as herbs, honey, sour cherries and walnuts, after distillation.

 By country

 Albania

 Raki (rakia) (a type of rakia) is a traditional drink in Albania.
 Until the 19th century, meyhanes would serve wine or meze.